-The impact of foreign trade relations and associated tariffs could adversely impact our business.
+The impact of foreign trade relations and associated tariffs could result in a global trade war and adversely impact our business.

 We currently source a number of raw materials from international suppliers.
-Import tariffs, taxes, customs duties and/or other trading regulations imposed by the U.S. government on foreign countries, or by foreign countries on the U.S., could significantly increase the prices we pay for certain raw materials, such as aluminum and wood, that are critical to our ability to manufacture our products.
+Import tariffs, taxes, customs duties and/or other trading regulations imposed by the U.S. government on foreign countries, or by foreign countries on the U.S., could result in a global trade war which may significantly increase the prices we pay for certain raw materials, such as aluminum and wood, that are critical to our ability to manufacture our products.
 In addition, we may be unable to find a domestic supplier to provide the necessary raw materials on an economical basis in the amounts we require.
 If the cost of our raw materials increases, or if we are unable to procure the necessary raw materials required to manufacture our products, then we could experience a negative impact on our operating results, profitability, customer relationships and future cash flows.